karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

     - Click on the `Modify user roles` button.
     - In the role selection dialog, search for and select the previously created roles:
       - `npm-repo-view` (to grant read access to npm repositories)
-      - `npm-repo-deploy` (to grant deployment access to npm repositories)
     - Click on the `Add selected roles` button to assign the selected roles to the user.
   - **Save the User Roles:**
     - Click on the `Save` button to apply the role changes.